wgoode3/react-notes/child-components-and-props.md

 ## Child Components and Props

 When we're working with our ```App.js``` we may find ourselves at times writing repetative code.
 For instance imagine we have a list of products we want to show to our users.
+[View on JSBin](https://jsbin.com/loseqosoqe/edit?js,output)

 ```javascript
 class App extends Component {